Found a Cat

 When should you bring kittens to a shelter?

 If you’ve found kittens who are being cared for by their mother and seem healthy, please leave them with their mother.
-If the mother or kittens are sick, injured or in danger, please bring to one of our locations or call us at 619-299-7012 for additional assistance.
+If the mother or kittens appear sick, injured or in danger, please bring them to one of our locations or call us at 619-299-7012 for additional assistance.
 For more information about whether kittens should be brought to the shelter, please visit our Found Kitten Guide below for instructions.

 When should you bring a cat to a shelter?